-“Most of the time I really liked when people said nothing,” notes Michelle Colon-Johnson, who has been diagnosed with stage four cancer five times and survived.
+“Most of the time, I really liked when people said nothing,” notes Michelle Colon-Johnson, who has been diagnosed with stage four cancer five times and survived.
 “If I wanted to discuss my diagnosis, it felt good to know I had people I could talk to, but I never wanted to be treated differently.”

+Anticipatory grief is a difficult process experienced by friends and relatives as well as the individual who is terminally ill.
 Experts who assist patients in their final days say the best thing to do for someone who has received news of their prognosis is to allow them to guide your conversations and actions.

-McCaddin says it’s important to respect the patient’s wishes, but let them know you’re willing hear their thoughts, wishes and fears whenever they are ready.
-Meredith Cinman, a social worker and ancillary services coordinator at Amedisys Hospice in Valencia, CA, adds that loved ones should try not to worry about saying the “right thing” and focus on spending more time truly listening to the patient instead.
+McCaddin says it’s important to respect the patient’s wishes but let them know you’re willing to hear their thoughts, hopes and fears whenever they are ready.
+Meredith Cinman, LCSW, MBA, adds that loved ones should try not to worry about saying “the right thing” and focus on spending more time truly listening to the patient instead.

 What NOT to Say to Someone Who Is Dying

 “Maybe they don’t feel strong right now and need to feel like they can be afraid,” Dr. Sirota adds.
 “You need to give them the space they need to share their fears and come to terms with them.”

-Dr. Sirota’s advice to family members and friends is to give your loved one as much emotional support as they need, and be aware that this doesn’t always have to come in a verbal format.
+Dr. Sirota’s advice to family members and friends is to give your loved one as much emotional support as they need and be aware that this doesn’t always have to come in a verbal format.
 Use actions to make their remaining days as easy and comfortable as possible.

 During visits, rent a movie and make popcorn, play games, or just sit quietly with them.
 If faith is important to the patient, consider praying or reading the Bible together.
-“These actions say, ‘I’m willing to walk this difficult road with you, regardless of what that entails.’ ”

 If you're unable to visit in person, stay in touch through emails, phone calls, video chats, notes and cards.
+Sherman explains that these actions say, “I’m willing to walk this difficult road with you, regardless of what that entails.”

-“Use this time to tell your friend or relative how much you love them,” Sherman adds.
+“Use this time to tell your friend or relative how much you love them,” she adds.
 That could be recalling funny stories or important moments in your relationship.
 The goal is to make sure nothing is left unsaid.
-Keep in mind that they may not always feel like talking, though.
+A terminally ill individual may not always feel like talking, though.
 In these cases, notes and emails are helpful for communicating your feelings and messages of support without your loved one feeling pressure to chat or respond immediately.
 Let them know they are in your thoughts and that you are available to talk whenever they feel the need.

 Facing the Reality of a Loved One’s Final Days

 “We faced his disease head on,” she recalls.
 After a two-year battle, her husband passed away at home, as he had requested.
 “We had discussed all aspects of his burial and funeral.
 He wanted me to deliver his eulogy, and I did.
 Because we faced this so openly together, I have no regrets.
 Nothing was left unsaid or undone, which makes his death painful but complete.”

-“In a situation like this, there is nothing to say except ‘I love you,’ ” says Kritz.
+“In a situation like this, there is nothing to say except ‘I love you,’ ” Kritz admits.
 “I tell my mother all the things that I never had the time to tell her before.
 I hold her hand and stroke her hair and massage her feet.
 I can’t imagine what she feels or what her thoughts are, so I just love her by being beside her and comforting her the best way I know how.”

-“We must talk about our fears, wishes, joys, and regrets and be able to accept and forgive before we end our time on this planet,” offers Paula Shaw, who has been a grief counselor for 21 years.
+“We must talk about our fears, wishes, joys, and regrets and be able to accept and forgive before we end our time on this planet,” encourages Paula Shaw, CDAC, DCEP, a grief counselor with more than 21 years of experience.
 “Anyone who helps us do this is a gift.”